-Spending uses 3 key categories of information to help you manage your money.
+Spending uses 3 key sections of information to help you manage your money.

 This is your high-level cashflow information for the selected account(s).
 It includes money coming into the account and all expenses for the selected period.